benchopt/benchmark_resnet_classif/README.rst

 ---------

 If you want to add a new solver, you need to inherit one of the base solver classes from PyTorch, TensorFlow or PyTorch-Lightning.
-For example, to implement a new PyTorch-based solver with the Adam optimizer, you can add the following python file in the `solvers`_ folder:
+For example, to implement a new PyTorch-based solver with the Adam optimizer, you can add the following python file in the `solvers <solvers>`_ folder:

 .. code:: python